Which cot mattress should you buy?

 - Easy to keep clean.

 - Can be more expensive than other kinds of mattress.

 Should you buy an organic or natural cot mattress?

 Maybe you like the idea of putting your baby to sleep on an organic or natural mattress.

-Manufacturers of these claim to use all natural materials – no chemicals or synthetic materials.
+Manufacturers claim to use all natural materials with no chemicals or synthetic materials.

-Organic is commonly understood to mean that the materials would not have been subjected to chemicals or pesticides in any stage of production.
+Organic is commonly understood to mean that the materials haven't been subjected to chemicals or pesticides in any stage of production.

 But manufacturers can use the terms ‘natural’ and ‘organic’ on products without needing any sort of certification.
-There are legal requirements for the labelling of organic foods, but not these products.
+There are legal requirements for the labelling of organic foods, but not these types of products.